lukasver/HenryTalent/README.md

 ## Project Objetives

-- Build a JavaScript App from scratch
+- Develop a JavaScript App from scratch.
-- Afirm and conect all the learned concepts in the Carreer
+- Reassure and connect all learned concepts in the Bootcamp.
-- Practice GIT workflow / team work, in a real working environment
+- Practice GIT workflow / team work in a real working environment, following professional guidelines.
 - Use AGILE methodologies & SCRUM
-- learn good programming practices
+- Learn good programming practices.
-- implement testing to deliver trustworthy code
+- Implement testing to deliver trusty code.

 # Features